 This is your opportunity to share your vision and turn it into a reality!
 For some insight and expert tips, check out this video by Salvador Briggman:

 With these expert’s advice in mind, let’s take a look seven proven strategies to help you build your community and reach your financial goals:

-Crowdfunding marketing is all about finding and reaching the right people for your venture.
+Crowdfunding promotion is all about finding and reaching the right people for your venture.
 Knowing who they are, and where to find them, is the first step to take.